Career outlook

 Social work and anthropology (SWAN)

-Graduates can specialize in career fields such as health, behavioral health, environmental health, interpersonal violence, gerontology, culture and food, medical anthropology, business and organizational anthropology, urban issues, and global affairs.
+Our alumni specialize in career fields such as health, behavioral health, environmental health, interpersonal violence, gerontology, culture and food, medical anthropology, business and organizational anthropology, urban issues and global affairs.

 Graduate job placement

-In recent years, our master's degree graduates have been employed as:
+In recent years, our graduates have been employed as:

 • Attorney (U.S. Dept. of Homeland Security)